lee2sman/tinycomputing_spring2024/_posts/2024-02-05-input-output.md

 ---
 layout: post
-title: "Class 3 - Running Your Pi"
+title: "Class 3 - From Input to Output"
 ---

+Today: keyboard input, navigating via command line, and connecting to an external monitor via GPIO pins

 Schedule:

-* running the Pi
+* running the Pi from the CLI
 * alternative shells
-* customizing the desktop
+* desktop managers
-* in-progress work
+* addings an alternative monitor via GPIO pins
 * Group studio work

 ### What is the command line?